 Which scheme will make me better off?

 The government has an online calculator which will work out how much you can save on childcare costs.
-It compares Childcare Vouchers, Tax-Free Childcare and Tax Credits.
-It does not compare Universal Credit, so you should separately check your entitlement to that (bearing in mind that you cannot use tax-free childcare and UC, and claiming UC will stop your tax credits and other benefits replaced by UC).
-Most parents who are eligible for Tax Credits or Universal Credit are better off not using Childcare Vouchers or Tax-Free Childcare.
+It compares childcare vouchers, Tax-Free Childcare and Tax Credits.
+It does not compare Universal Credit, so you should separately check your entitlement (bearing in mind that you cannot use Tax-Free Childcare and UC, and claiming UC will stop your Tax Credits and other benefits replaced by UC).
+Most parents who are eligible for Tax Credits or Universal Credit are better off not using childcare vouchers or Tax-Free Childcare.